 Adolescence (10-19 years old) is a unique period of physical, psychological, emotional, and social maturation from childhood to adulthood, with unique challenges and risks.
 These risks include early pregnancies, high maternal mortality rates, unsafe abortions, and high prevalence of sexually transmitted infections and HIV/AIDS.
 Solutions for Supporting Healthy Adolescents and Rights Protection (SHARP) is a four-year programme, funded by the European Union, dedicated to improving adolescents’ sexual and reproductive health (ASRH) and address their high unmet need for family planning.

 Working across six countries of Africa’s Great Lakes Region (Burundi, DRC, Kenya, Rwanda, Tanzania and Zambia), the SHARP project brings together a unique group of organisations that include adolescent, commodity, gender, SRH and faith experts with a wide constituency and track record in advocacy for improved budgets and policy implementation at the subnational, national and regional levels.

-The chief objective of the programme is to improve both the supply side of SRH (availability, accessibility, acceptability and quality of services and commodities) for adolescents, in particular for girls.
-At the same time, increase demand for SRH services, through convincing religious and socio-cultural intervention.
+The chief objective of the programme is to improve the supply side of SRH of services and commodities (availability, accessibility, acceptability and quality) for adolescents, in particular for girls.
+And, at the same time, increase demand for SRH services, through convincing religious and socio-cultural intervention.